Matrix86/driplane/src_docs/content/doc/feeders/imap.md

 ## Imap

 This feeder creates a stream starting from emails received on the account read by an IMAP client.
 It is possible to define how often the email account should be checked.
 Every time the email inbox is parsed a Message is sent down the lane.

+Only the emails that arrived after the last check are downloaded: the feeder keeps track of the highest UID it has seen (and restarts from the beginning of the mailbox if the server changes its `UIDVALIDITY`).
+The mailbox is opened in read-only mode and the bodies are fetched with `BODY.PEEK[]`, so the emails are not flagged as read.

 ### Parameters